 [ SHORT REVIEWS | DETAILED REVIEWS

 Prolusion.
-The UK based composer and musician that simply wants to be known as The Captain has been leading his venture Captain of the Lost Waves for a few years now, debuting as a recording artist under this moniker in 2017 with the album "Hidden Gems" and also being a visible artist on the live circuit.
-"Synthesis" is his second studio production, and is probably best described as some variety of a compilation album.
-The album was officially released in 2018 through the imprint Brigand Broadcasting Corporation as a limited edition vinyl album and as a digital album.
+The UK based composer and musician that use the stage moniker The Captain has been leading his venture Captain of the Lost Waves for a good few years by now, starting out doing live shows and then debuting as a recording artist under this moniker in 2017 with the album "Hidden Gems".
+Since then he has released the compilation album "Synthesis, as well as playing plenty of more live shows, and in the summer of 2019 he was ready with his second studio album too.
+The production is called "Hidden Gems II" and was released on the Brigand Broadcasting Corporation imprint.

 Progmessor: September 29th 2019